mavisyupyup1/COV-FIT/README.md

 # project-2-group-a

 ## Description
-hroughout the COVID-19 pandemic, fitness-minded individuals have had to find ways to work out throughout lockdowns and gym closures.
+Throughout the COVID-19 pandemic, fitness-minded individuals have had to find ways to work out throughout lockdowns and gym closures.
 With COV-FIT, you can work out from the comfort of your home and see results using minimal equipment!
 COV-FIT is an app that recommends at-home exercises that can be grouped into full-length workouts and scheduled for later.
 This app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating engine language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Built with
 * Node.js and Express.js to create a RESTful API